tensorflow/tensorflow/tensorflow/docs_src/community/roadmap.md

 ### Performance
 #### Distributed TensorFlow:
-* Multi-GPU support optimized for a variety of GPU topologies
+* Optimize Multi-GPU support for a variety of GPU topologies
-* Improved mechanisms for distributing computations on several machines
+* Improve mechanisms for distributing computations on several machines

 #### GPU Optimizations:
-* Simplified mixed precision API with initial example model and guide.
+* Simplify mixed precision API with initial example model and guide.
-* TensorRT API finalized and moved to core.
+* Finalize TensorRT API and move to core.
 * CUDA 9.2 and NCCL 2.x default in TensorFlow builds.
 * Optimizations for DGX-2.
 * Remove support for CUDA less than 8.x and cuDNN less than 6.x.